Selena Gomez's Mom Told Her Not to Work With Woody Allen: ''It Falls on Deaf Ears''

 A girl's gonna do what a girl's gonna do...

-On Monday, Selena Gomez's mother, Mandy Teefey, wrote on her Instagram comments that she told her daughter not to work with Woody Allen on the director's upcoming romantic comedy A Rainy Day in New York—but that the songstress wasn't hearing it and will be appear in the film due out later this year.
+On Monday, Selena Gomez's mother, Mandy Teefey, wrote on her Instagram comments that she told her daughter not to work with Woody Allen on the director's upcoming romantic comedy A Rainy Day in New York—but that the songstress wasn't hearing.
+Gomez will be appearing in the film that is due out later this year.

 On Monday, a follower @victorcircus wrote on Teefey's account, "Make Selena write an apology about the woddy Allen film [sic]."